 We currently solely own or exclusively license patents and patent applications that encompass our current product candidates.
 We do not control the prosecution of the exclusively licensed patents and patent applications from Johns Hopkins University, or JHU, although we have input into the prosecution.
+We also do not control the prosecution of the exclusively licensed patent and patent applications from the University of North Carolina at Chapel Hill, or UNC, encompass our GB-501 product, although we have input into the prosecution.
 In the future, we may choose to license additional patents or patent applications from third parties that we conclude are useful or necessary for our business goals.
 We may not have the right to control the preparation, filing, prosecution or maintenance of such additional licensed patent applications.
 Therefore, if we do license additional patents or patent applications in the future, these patents and applications may not be prosecuted and enforced in a manner consistent with the best interests of our business.